emoncms/emoncms/docs/Update.md

 ![emoncms_update.png](files/emoncms_update.png)

-Click on Update Emoncms to start an update of emoncms core and associated emoncms modules.
+1. Click on Update Emoncms to start an update of emoncms core and associated emoncms modules.

+2. Click on Update EmonHub if you have emonhub installed on your system in the base directory e.g /opt/emon/emonhub

+3. If you have either a rfm69pi adapter board or emonpi hardware connected via serial on port /dev/ttyAMA0 the Update Firmware board can be used to update the firmware.
+Select the firmware type as applicable.
+(This feature is primarily designed for a emonpi or emonbase installation but could be expanded to provide further direct serial or USB-to-serial firmware updates).

+4. To update only the emoncms MYSQL Database click on 'Update Database'.
+The update emoncms process includes this step as part of its automatic update process.

+Update all can be used to run all the updates above sequentially.

+---

 ### Installation of service-runner